 Keeping as many businesses afloat and people in work as possible during the economic storm caused by the Coronavirus pandemic has been seen as key to avoiding widespread hardship and a wholesale collapse of our economy.
 It’s also, importantly, going to be pivotal to providing for recovery after the storm has passed.

-Both the UK and Scottish Governments have made a number of financial support announcements for business since March 2020.
+Both the UK and Scottish Governments have made a number of financial support announcements for business since March 2020, including the recent Job Retention Bonus.
 In this insight article, we provide a summary of those measures, the eligibility criteria and how to apply.

 VAT payment deferral